Sequoia-P/MusicComposer/README.md

 - Unzip the file in your downloads folder
 - Run the MusicComposer.py file in the "dev" folder in terminal using python or python3 command

-See the video linked above for a demonstration of the program's functions and how to use them.
+See [this video](https://youtu.be/-hTbvwLepy8) for a demonstration of the program's functions and how to use them.

 If you have any questions about using the program or its settup process, feel free to DM me on Instagram @planecrazy.mt